bzimmermandev/matrix/README.md

 var matrix = Matrix(height: 4, width: 4, repeating: 0) // Inferred to be of type Matrix<Int>
 ```

 You can also create a matrix using the `init(height:width:dataSource:)` initializer.
 This initializer allows you to pass in a closure that does the work of initializing each cell of the matrix.
 The `dataSource` closure is of the type `((row: Int, column: Int)) throws -> Element`, where `Element` is the type that the matrix holds.
-This closure take as its only argument a tuple corresponding to the coordinate-pair of the cell that needs to be filled in.
+This closure takes a tuple (corresponding to the coordinate-pair of the cell that will be filled) as its only argument.
 We can use this initializer if we want to intiailize the matrix in a more complex way using some populating logic.

 We can use this initializer to easily create a times-table, for example: